Arrears and dealing with debt

 If you are struggling to pay your rent, or are at risk of losing your home because you owe your landlord rent, you need to take action.

 Don’t ignore the problem or you could be evicted.
 Bear in mind that the rules about eviction depend on the type of tenancy you have, and that mortgage arrears are dealt with in a different way.

 Checking the amount of the arrears

 It’s important to check with your landlord how much they think you owe, in case you disagree.
-It might also be important in court if your landlord tries to evict you – some tenants can only be evicted if the arrears have reached a certain level.

 Ask your landlord for a statement of your rent account from the date when the rent arrears are supposed to have begun.

 Rent usually only covers the amount your landlord charges for living in the property, but sometimes it includes other things such as bills and service charges.
 Ask your landlord how much of what you owe is rent, and how much is for other services.
 Your tenancy agreement may also outline what ‘rent’ includes and what it does not include.